pfmoore/shadwell/README.md

 1. Rather than having the finder return a flat list of candidates, maybe return a list of (version, ordered list of candidates)?
    That allows callers to more easily select the best candidate per version.
-However, "prefer binary" may split the candidates for a version into 2 parts (binaries in one batch, sources in another), and that would be potentially *harder* for callers...
+However, "prefer wheel" may split the candidates for a version into 2 parts (wheels in one batch, sources in another), and that would be potentially *harder* for callers...